Near-term Uranium and Vanadium Producer

 - Five additional properties that can be quickly brought into production.

-- Western Uranium and Vanadium President and CEO was the founder of Energy Fuels and holds 18 percent of the company’s shares.
+- Western Uranium and Vanadium President and CEO was the founder of Energy Fuels and hold 18 percent of the company’s shares.

 The Uranium and Vanadium Markets